-The continuing war in Ukraine is causing extreme civilian harm, as millions of people have been forced to leave their homes and find shelter in neighboring or further countries.
-Poland is the country hosting the largest number of refugees from Ukraine.
-International Rescue Committee has worked in Poland since February 2022 to provide vital support to those affected by the conflict, so they can return home when it is safe, not because they have to.
+The continuing war in Ukraine is causing extreme civilian harm, as millions of people have been forced to leave their homes and find shelter in neighbouring or further countries.
+Poland is one of the countries hosting the largest number of refugees from Ukraine.
+The IRC has worked in Poland since February 2022 to provide vital support to those affected by the conflict, so they can return home when it is safe, not because they have to.

 What does IRC do in Poland?

-The number of refugees remaining in Poland can be estimated at around 1.5 million.
-Ninety-three percent of them are women and children.
-To provide the best support to them, we work in different locations in Poland through diverse approaches: partner-led and joint IRC-partner interventions and activities led by IRC in the frame of three programs:
+The number of refugees remaining in Poland can be estimated at around 960 thousand.
+More than 40 percent of refugees from Ukraine in Poland are children and 65 percent are female.
+According to the latest protection profiling findings from Poland, 64 percent of the respondents plan to stay in Poland mainly due to safety reasons.
+To provide the best support to them, we work in different locations in Poland through diverse approaches: partner-led and joint IRC-partner interventions and activities led by the IRC in the frame of three programs:

 • Emergency Cash and Livelihoods Support